bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 ![png](/images/heartfailure/output_45_0.png)

 This model also performed quite well.
-There were only 4 false negatives.
-The F1 score for predicting death was 0.769 and predicting survival was 0.889.
-The ROC was 0.92.
+There were only 7 false negatives.
+The F1 score for predicting death was 0.683 and predicting survival was 0.835.
+The ROC was 0.88.
 Feature importance showed a similar result to the Random Forest method showing that time of follow-up, creatinine, EF, female gender, age, and sodium level were all important among several others.

 ## Conclusions

 Heart failure is a very deadly disease.
 Even 20 years ago, this diagnosis would be a death sentence.
 There have been significant pharmacologic advancements in recent years which have improved survival.
 Those with heart failure can have hospital admissions for fluid overload, trouble breathing, and even other cardiac events.
-However, heart failure survival is still dependent upon the severity of the symptoms and other objective measurements as well as early diagnosis and treatment (Colucci, 2019).
+However, heart failure survival is still dependent upon the severity of the symptoms and other objective measurements as well as early diagnosis and treatment.
 Therefore, it is timely that we may be able to utilize machine learning algorithms to help better predict death.
 Perhaps if we can predict a higher risk of death based on severity of various lab measurements and other risk factors, there could be an intensification of therapy and/or aggressive follow-up and monitoring to ensure adequate care and prolonged symptom-free survival.

 It is not a significant surprise that the Random Forest and XG Boost models performed the best based on ROC and F1 scores.
 The Random Forest managed to edge out the XG Boost performance by a small margin.
 Since both of these are ensemble methods, they have multiple algorithms that are being evaluated and the prediction is then confirmed using a majority vote option.
 Which model to use is somewhat arbitrary given their largely similar results.